 We note that the market value is more than the market value of Company B. But let’s tweak a few things and calculate Enterprise Value and let’s see how it turns out for investors.

 Please have a look at the table below.

 - Column 1 contains the number of outstanding shares.

-- column 2 is the current market price.
+- Column 2 is the current market price.

-If you want to calculate Equity Market Value of Facebook, it is simply the outstanding number of shares (2.872 billion) x Price ($123.18) = $353.73 billion
+If you want to calculate the Market Value of Facebook, it is simply the outstanding number of shares (2.872 billion) x Price ($123.18) = $353.73 billion.

-- Market Cap vs Enterprise Value
+- Market Cap vs. Enterprise Value

-- EV to EBIT Valuation Ratio
+- EV to EBIT Calculation